Normanisfine/EcoPantry/README.md

 # EcoPantry
-This is the fa project for Microsoft Developers AI Learning Hackathon 2024
+This is the a project for Microsoft Developers AI Learning Hackathon 2024

 ## Backend .env